turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 ## Reading Discussion Point Answers

 - SemVer stands for semantic versioning.
-With Semantic Versioning a package's version is three numbers seperated by periods. e.g. (9.7.0) Each number is incremented when different types of changes are made to the package.
+With Semantic Versioning a package's version is made up of three numbers seperated by periods. e.g. (9.7.0) Each number is incremented when different types of changes are made to the package.
 The last number 0, represents patches or bug fixes to your repo.
 The second number (7) represents minor updates which are backwards compatible with previous versions.
 The first number (9) represents major changes which are not backwards compatible.

 - The `--save-dev` flag means that the dependency is only used by developers.
 The `--save` flag means that this dependency has to be used for the package to work in production.
 It really matters here.
 When people include your npm module in their `node_modules` folder, the dev dependencies won't come along for the ride.
 That's important, because number of lines of code matter for the speed of an application.
 If you completely omit the `--save` flag, then your npm module won't work when other folks pull it down.